ProjectOpenSea/opensea-js/README.md

   asset: {
     tokenId,
     tokenAddress,
-    name
+    name,
+    // Only needed for the short-name auction, not ENS names
+    // that have been sold once already:
+    schemaName: "ENSShortNameAuction"
   },
   // Your wallet address (the bidder's address):
   accountAddress: "0x1234..."
   // Value of the offer, in wrapped ETH:
   startAmount: 1.2,
-  // Only needed for the short-name auction, not ENS names
-  // that have been sold once already:
-  schemaName: "ENSShortNameAuction"
 })
 ```